Expensify/slate/source/index.html.md

 </#list>
 ```

 Export expense or report data in a configurable format for analysis or insertion into your accounting package.
+See the [export template format reference](./export_report_template.html) for more information about how to write export templates.

 ### `requestJobDescription` format